Want to experience the Atari Jaguar? Emulating the Atari Jaguar just got way easier.

 Once you’re up and running, you’ll need to download and install emulation cores to run your ROMs.
-There’s a lot of emulators available, have a play around and let me know what works well.
+There’s a lot of emulators available within the application database.
+Don’t be afraid to have a play around and let me know what works well.
 I’ve only focused on the Atari Jaguar emulator – Virtual Jaguar.

 Scan in your ROM directory.
 I got my full Atari Jaguar ROM set from the IsoZone here.
 And get started checking out and emulating the Atari Jaguar library.